Despite history, Chicago gangster Capone's home languishes on market

 The six-bedroom home on a double lot is listed for $225,000 on the Coldwell Banker web site, and boasts a two-car garage.
 It had previously been listed at $300,000, according to the Chicago Tribune.

-The listing asks that interested parties show proof of funds before they can see the property - warning off mere curiosity-seekers.
+The listing asks that interested parties show proof of funds before they can see the property - warning off mere curiousity-seekers.

 The home's location may deter some buyers.
 It's located in the third police district, which had 29 murders in the first 10 months of 2013, one of the city's highest totals.